Where to Look for Financial Advice

 Financial Advisors Skills and Qualifications

 Graduates can get on to a graduate scheme with a bank, or other financial institution.
-The FCA requires other qualifications, which you can usually get while already working.
+Regulators also require other qualifications, which you can usually get while already working.

 The skills needed to be a financial advisor include excellence in communication, using computers and maths.
 The capacity to research and analyse financial information is vital, as are good report writing skills and an ability to negotiate sales.

 During a professional career, a financial advisor can achieve further qualifications at different levels.
-In the UK, three main bodies award qualifications for financial advisers.
-The principal one is the Chartered Insurance Institute (CII) which offers professional financial services qualifications right through from beginner to degree levels.
-For certain specialist areas, such as mortgages and equity release , The IFS School of Finance offers alternative courses and qualifications.
-The Institute of Financial Planning (IFP) offers the Certified Financial Planner, while the qualification regarded as being top notch is Chartered Financial Planner.
+In the US, there are main bodies that award qualifications for financial advisers.
+The principal one is the Certified Board of Planners Inc. which offers professional financial services qualifications right through from beginner to degree levels.
+This is a very strict regulator that assures consumers that a certain code of ethics is adhered to.

-Which are the Top Rated Financial Advisors in the UK?
+Which are the Top Rated Financial Advisors in the US?

 There are several online sites that regularly review and rank financial advisors, and this is certainly the case in (yyyy).
 Among the companies noted for their investment advice, for instance, are: